MaterializeInc/materialize/doc/developer/design/20230814_unbilled_replicas.md

 is to give us time to validate the feature, and decide on reserved names.

 ## Detailed description

+We extend clusters to support multiple replica configurations, and name each a profile.
+A cluster profile describes the properties of a set of replicas within a cluster.
+A cluster can have several profiles, and each replica is part of a single profile.

 ```sql
 -- Creating a managed cluster profile without billing